 Dr. Rinad Beidas

-Assistant Professor of Psychiatry, Perelman School of Medicine, University of Pennsylvania
+Associate Professor of Psychiatry, Perelman School of Medicine, University of Pennsylvania

-Assistant Professor of Medical Ethics & Health Policy, Perelman School of Medicine, University of Pennsylvania
+Associate Professor of Medical Ethics & Health Policy, Perelman School of Medicine, University of Pennsylvania

 Director, Implementation Research, Center for Mental Health Policy and Services Research